 Maritime Jurisdiction Maps

-Geoscience Australia has produced a series of 28 electronic maps which depict Australia's Maritime Jurisdiction.
+Geoscience Australia has produced a number of large format printable products to assist in the understanding of Australia's maritime jurisdiction.
+A schematic view of Australia's maritime zones, and a series of 28 electronic maps which depict Australia's Maritime Jurisdiction.

-This map series was produced in consultation with the Attorney-General's Department and the Department of Foreign Affairs and Trade (DFAT) to illustrate Australia's maritime limits.
-The standard scale for this map series is 1:1 500 000.
+These products were produced in consultation with the Attorney-General's Department and the Department of Foreign Affairs and Trade (DFAT) to illustrate Australia's maritime limits.

-The maritime limits depicted on these maps are derived from the Australian Maritime Boundaries (2006) digital data updated to include the result of the 2008 recommendations by the United Nations Commission on the Limits of the Continental Shelf on Australia's submission for extended continental shelf.
+The maritime limits and zones depicted on these maps are derived from the Australian Maritime Boundaries (2014) digital data.
+This data includes the depiction of the 2012 proclamation of Australia's continental shelf.
+The proclamation includes the continental shelf limits that were subject of the recommendations by the United Nations Commission on the Limits of the Continental Shelf on Australia's submission for extended continental shelf.

 Geoscience Australia is committed to the maintenance of the maritime boundaries data to ensure it reflects the changing nature of Australia's coastline and hence the various maritime zone limits.
 The data reflects the location of the coastline within the constraints of available source material at the time of production.
 In the event of an inconsistency between these maps and the baseline and limits under the legislation, the latter prevails.

 The majority of the maps are intended for reproduction at A0 poster size.
 To maintain the quality of the printed product, the PDF files range in size from 18 to 115MB.
-The file size for each map is indicated below each map.
 For ease of reproduction, the files are delivered in PDF format.